RaidasGrisk/tf2-fots/README.md

 The loss of detection part started to flatten,
 so I increased the relative size of gradients of this branch.
+So far it looks like this does not hurt the recognition loss
+and detection loss is decreasing much faster.
 That is why the sudden drop in detection loss.

 # TODO